Political views of Albert Einstein

-Albert Einstein was predominantly known during his lifetime for his development of the theory of relativity and his work in the field of physics in general.
-However, his political views were of public interest through the middle of the 20th century due to his fame and involvement in political, humanitarian, and academic projects around the world.
+German-born scientist Albert Einstein was best known during his lifetime for his development of the theory of relativity, his contributions to quantum mechanics, and many other notable achievements in modern physics.
+However, Einstein's political views also garnered much public interest due to his fame and involvement in political, humanitarian, and academic projects around the world.
 Einstein was a peace activist and a firm advocate of global federalism and world law.
+He also wrote: “the population of Europe has grown from 113 million to almost 400 million during the last century… a terrible thought, which could almost make one reconciled to war!”.
+He favoured the principles of socialism, asserting that it was an ideological system that fixed what he perceived as the inherent societal shortcomings of capitalism.

-He was in favour of socialism, especially in his later life, detailing his economic views in a 1949 article titled "Why Socialism?" for the Monthly Review.
-His visible position in society allowed him to speak and write frankly, even provocatively, at a time when many people were silenced in Europe due to the rise of Nazism in Germany.
-Einstein, an Ashkenazi Jew, was staunchly opposed to the policies of the Nazi government; shortly after the outbreak of World War II, he relocated to the United States and became an American citizen in 1940.
-Following his move, he frequently objected to the mistreatment of African Americans throughout the country and also worked with various civil rights organizations.
-Einstein was a prominent supporter of Labor Zionism for Israel, and also advocated Arab–Jewish cooperation after the outbreak of the Arab–Israeli conflict.
+This became especially apparent in his later life, when he detailed his economic views in a 1949 article titled "Why Socialism?" for the independent socialist magazine Monthly Review.
+He was critical of the methods employed by Vladimir Lenin and the Bolsheviks during the Russian Revolution, stating that they did not have a "well-regulated system of government" and had instead established a "regime of terror" over the fallen Russian Empire.
+His visible position in society allowed him to speak and write frankly, even provocatively, at a time when many people were being silenced across the European continent due to the swift rise of Nazism in Germany.

+In January 1933, Adolf Hitler assumed office as Germany's leader while Einstein was visiting the United States.
+Einstein, an Ashkenazi Jew, was staunchly opposed to the policies of the Nazi government, and after his family was repeatedly harassed by the Gestapo, he renounced his German citizenship and permanently relocated to the United States, becoming an American citizen in 1940.
+Though he held a generally positive view of the country's culture and values, he frequently objected to the systematic mistreatment of African Americans and became active in their civil rights movement.
+As a Labor Zionist, Einstein supported the Palestinian Jews of the Yishuv.
+However, he did not support the establishment of a Jewish state or an Arab state to replace Mandatory Palestine, instead asserting that he would "much rather see agreement with the Arabs on the basis of living together in peace than the creation of a Jewish state".